smallcloudai/refact/README.md

 ---

-# Progress and Future Plans 🚧

-*Details about progress and future plans will be added here.*

----

 ## Supported Models 📊

 | Model                                                                                             | Completion | Chat | Fine-tuning | [Deprecated](## "Will be removed in next versions") |